Old-fashioned food is a hit

 Fresh Danish produce of prime quality is being rated ever higher.
 A significant number of the Horsens eateries prepare their food from proper, Danish produce – and in many cases local produce – to make the taste experience even more special.

-If you eat at Kokken ud af huset, the restaurant at Stensballegaard Golf Club, you will experience this.
+If you eat at Griffenfelds, the restaurant at Stensballegaard Golf Club, you will experience this.
 However, Hotel Opus also focuses on using vegetables with Danish roots in the preparation of its food.

 Denmark is world-famous for its open sandwiches, known locally as “smørrebrød”.